rmrresearch/GhostFragment/docs/source/frag_methods/gebf.rst

 The presented fragmentation method contained an additional step meant to include some two-body interactions, namely dimers were considered if the distance between them is less than a threshold.
-The description presented implies that the fragments should be disjoint.
+The description presented implies that the fragments comprising the dimer should be disjoint, although this is not stated.